-306 Ex.
+250 Ex.
 6, at 10.

-310 Section II contains a more thorough discussion of line extension policy.
+254 Section II contains a more thorough discussion of line extension policy.

-311 Ex.
-5, at 24 (Lee Direct).

-HIGHLY SENSITIVE TRADE SECRET INFORMATION REDACTED PER HSTS ORDER IN DOCKET NO. G-011/M-15-895 why a system integrity and reliability project in Rochester should be treated differently than a similar project in any other community.
+Commission's general policy is to spread the costs of system integrity and reliability projects among all customers.

+- 279. One reason for that policy is that there are difficult questions of where to draw the line when assigning system integrity and reliability projects to specific customers.
+If 50 percent of the Rochester Project costs are assigned to Rochester customers, it is difficult to see why that policy should not be applied to all distribution projects that are intended to serve specific areas, which could be the vast majority.
+The Rochester Project is unique, but it is unique in the way the Company is seeking approval of the project, not because of the project itself.
+It is unclear why a system integrity and reliability project in Rochester should be treated differently than a similar project in any other community.
 Taken to its logical conclusion, directly assigning the costs of distribution projects would lead to a multitude of rate areas across MERC's system.
 That has not been the Commission's policy, generally.
-In fact, during the evidentiary hearing Ms. Peirce acknowledged that she was not aware of any instance where the Commission has required customers in a specific area to pay more than all other customers for infrastructurerelated costs like the Rochester Project.313
+In fact, during the evidentiary hearing Ms. Peirce acknowledged that she was not aware of any instance where the Commission has required customers in a specific area to pay more than all other customers for infrastructure-related costs like the Rochester Project.
+2577 - 280.
 In addition, it appears that the language of the NGEP Rider Statute supports spreading costs to all customers.
-The NGEP rider statute requires that the rider petition "shall include all of the utility's customers, including transport customers, to recover the revenue deficiency from a natural gas project."314 This comports with the general principle that distribution upgrade projects should be recovered by all customers on the system, not just the customers served by the upgrade.
+The NGEP rider statute requires that the rider petition "shall include all of the utility's customers, including transport customers, to recover the revenue deficiency from a natural gas project."
+This comports with the general principle that distribution upgrade projects should be recovered by all customers on the system, not just the customers served by the upgrade. - 281.
 In contrast, there does not appear to be record support for the 50/50 split suggested by the Department.
-At the evidentiary hearing, Ms. Peirce clarified that there was no calculation behind the 50/50 split, but rather that it was where she "landed" in her attempt to "balance out the rate impact that . . . those two groups [Rochester and non-Rochester customers] would have in this revenue deficiency.315 In addition, as discussed in Section II the Legislature determined that it would be reasonable for all customers to share in 33 percent of the costs of line extensions brought under the NGEP Rider.
-Assigning half of those costs back to the customers obtaining
+At the evidentiary hearing, Ms. Peirce clarified that there was no calculation behind the 50/50 split, but rather that it was where she "landed" in her attempt to "balance out the rate impact that . . . those two groups [Rochester and non-Rochester customers] would have in this revenue deficiency."
+In addition, as discussed in Section II the Legislature determined that it would be reasonable for all customers to share in 33 percent of the costs of line extensions brought under the NGEP Rider.
+Assigning half of those costs back to the customers obtaining the new extension, so that only 16.5 percent of the costs are shared amongst all customers, may contravene the Legislature's intent in the NGEP Rider. - 282.
+The evidence in the record demonstrates that the Commission should find that the Rochester Project proposed by MERC is not prudent, reasonable, or necessary to provide service to customers in the Rochester area.
+But if the Commission does approve the Rochester Project, the record supports MERC's proposal to recover the Phase II distribution costs from all customers.

-313 Tr.
+257 Tr.
 Evid.
 Hearing, Vol. 1, at 207-208 (Peirce).

-314 Minn.
+258 Minn.
 Stat. § 216B.1638 subd.
 2(a) (2015) (emphasis added).

-315 Tr.
+259 Tr.
 Evid.
 Hearing, Vol. 1, at 206:7-19 (Peirce).